How Common Are Pediatric Dental Crowns?

 When you think of dental crowns, you might first think of adult dentistry.
 After all, crowns help us protect the function, longevity, and appearance of the permanent teeth we have for most of our lives.

+But what about kids?
 You may be surprised to learn that pediatric dental crowns are far more common—and more necessary—than you once thought.
+Dental crowns for kids are an effective solution to severe damage and decay in a child’s primary (baby) teeth.

 What are pediatric dental crowns?